1) Complete the Application found [here] and submit application fee.

 Priority 4: Non-Catholics

-NOTE ON WAIT LISTS: A complete application package, supplemental documents and school transcript/forms must all be submitted to be place on a wait list.
+NOTE ON WAIT LISTS: A complete application package, supplemental documents and school transcript/forms must all be submitted to be placed on a wait list.
 Wait lists are only sustained for the school year during which you submit registration papers.

 2) Provide supplemental documents.